Charlotte Dujardin: Career

 In December 2012 Dujardin, again riding Valegro, won the 2012 World Cup freestyle event held at Olympia, with a score of 87.875%.
 On 19 April 2015 in Las Vegas, Dujardin and Valegro won the FEI World Cup with a score of 94.169% on the final day of competition.
 This was their fourth consecutive World Title; they are the only competition pair to have ever held four consecutive world titles.

+In 2019, Dujardin was eliminated from the Longines FEI European Championships after blood was found on her horse, Mount St John Freestyle, after her test.

 Olympics

 Dujardin and Valegro were among the rider/horse pairs selected to represent Great Britain at the 2012 Summer Olympics, In the first round this dressage team set a new Olympic Record of 83.784%.
 On 7 August 2012 the pair were members of the British team which won the gold medal in the team dressage event.
 Two days later, in a routine accompanied by music which included Land of Hope and Glory, The Great Escape and the chimes of Big Ben; the pair won the gold medal in the individual dressage event, with a score of 90.089%.

 Dujardin and Valegro also won double individual gold medals at the 2016 Rio Olympics, making her the first British woman to retain an individual Olympic title.
 With three gold medals and a silver, Dujardin was briefly the most successful female British Olympian in the history of the Games before cyclist Laura Trott surpassed her record with a fourth gold.
 Dujardin and Valegro set a new Olympic dressage score of 93.857 in the Grand Prix Freestyle.

-On 14 December 2016, Dujardin retired Valegro at age 14 after completing a freestyle test at the Olympia London International Horse Show.
+On 14 December 2016, Dujardin retired Valegro at the age of 14 after completing a freestyle test at the Olympia London International Horse Show.
 The event was televised live on the BBC.
 Valegro's final performance was followed by tributes from Carl Hester, Valegro's owner and Dujardin's trainer, and Alan Davies, Valegro's groom.
-Dujardin and Hester decided after the 2016 Summer Olympics that Valegro had done everything that he could have after winning 3 Olympic Gold medals (2 individual & 1 team), 1 Silver team gold, and numerous world titles with Dujardin, and wanted to let him end his career on a high note.
+Dujardin and Hester decided after the 2016 Summer Olympics that Valegro had done everything that he could have after winning three Olympic gold medals (two individual and one team), one silver, and numerous world titles with Dujardin, and wanted to let him end his career on a high note.
 "I wanted to retire him on a high note, because he owes me absolutely nothing", Dujardin said after an interview with the BBC.

+Dujardin was removed from the 2024 Summer Olympics in Paris after a video emerged of her repeatedly whipping a horse during training.
+The day after her suspension was announced, Dujardin's UK Sport funding was halted pending the outcome of the FEI investigation.
+She was also dropped as an ambassador for horse welfare charity Brooke and two of her sponsors terminated their deals with her.
+In December 2024, the FEI upheld the one-year suspension and fine of 10,000 Swiss Francs (£8,881).